 With this in mind, the FTC Act states that an act or practice is deceptive if there is a material misrepresentation or omission of information that is likely to mislead consumers acting reasonably in the circumstances.
-So, when a celebrity, influencer, editor or journalist is compensated (with money or free clothes or other perks) to endorse or promote a product or brand outside of a traditional advertising medium, the parties must disclose this to consumers, usually by way of “#Ad,” “Ad:,” or “Sponsored.”
+So, when a celebrity, influencer, editor or journalist is compensated (with money, free clothes or other perks) to endorse or promote a product or brand outside of a traditional advertising medium, the parties must disclose this to consumers, usually by way of “#Ad,” “Ad,” or “Sponsored.”

-It is worth noting that the FTC is quite adamant that practices obvious within a given industry cannot be assumed to be similarly obvious to consumers.
+It is worth noting that the FTC is quite adamant that while certain practices may be obvious to those operating within a given industry, they cannot be assumed to be similarly obvious to consumers.
 Under the law, “an act or practice is deceptive if it misleads ‘a significant minority’ of consumers.
-Even if some readers are aware of these deals, many readers aren’t.
+Even if some readers are aware of these deals, many readers are not.
 That’s why disclosure is important.”

 THE PROBLEM WITH RESORT